AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/snapshot-replace-all.png){align="left"}

 Only one replace all operation can be performed at a time in the whole system, and till the time operation is being performed you will view "Replace all in progress" status.
 You can also abort the replace all operation in between.
 If you abort the operation, you will receive a notification about it in your Inbox.
+The Replace all option can fail under some instances like, if the file is locked by some one else, and more.

 ![](images/replace-all-in-progress-source-mode.png){width="300" align="left"}